 As described above, the redemption provisions embedded in the Convertible Notes required bifurcation and measurement at fair value as a derivative.
-The fair value of the Convertible Note embedded redemption derivative liability was calculated by determining the value of the debt component of the Convertible Notes at various conversion or maturity dates using a Probability Office of the Conversion or the maturity dates using a Probability Meight Expected Return valuation method.
-The fair value of the activation placed greater probability on the occurrence of the conversion or the maturity date scenarios, with little or no weight given to other scenarios.
+The fair value of the Convertible Note embedded redemption derivative liability was calculated by determining the value of the debt component of the Convertible Notes at various conversion or maturity dates using a Probability Weighted Expected Return valuation method.
+The fair value calculation placed greater probability on the occurrence of the conversion or the maturity date scenario, with little or no weight given to other scenarios.
 The fair value of the embedded redemption derivative liability is significantly influenced by the discount rate, the remaining term to maturity and the Company's assumptions related to the probability of a qualified financing or no financing prior to maturity.
 The Financing Date is the estimated date of an automatic conversion as the result of a Next Qualified Equity Financing or an IPO.